-- Choose Properties, Group Policy tab, Open button.
-The Group Policy Management console should appear.
+- Choose the Properties, Group Policy tab and click the Open button.
+The Group Policy Management opens.

-- Right-click on your domain (e.g. sbs2003.local) and from context menu select command Create and Link a GPO Here...
+- Right-click on your domain (e.g. sbs2003.local) and from the shortcut menu select Create and Link a GPO Here.

 - Name your new Group Policy Object.

-- Select newly created GPO in left pane and the ensure, that you have opened Scope tab.
+- Select the newly created GPO in the left pane and ensure that you have opened the Scope tab.

-- In the Security Filtering pane add the Security Group you have prepared earlier and then remove the Authenticated Users from the list.
+- In the Security Filtering pane, add the Security Group you prepared earlier and then remove Authenticated Users from the list.

-The Group Policy Object Editor should show up.
-Once it does, spread the Administrative Templates.
-To install previously downloaded policies' definitions, right-click on the Administrative Templates and select Add/Remove Templates.
-A window will appear:
+- Group Policy Object Editor shows up.
+Expand Administrative Templates.
+To install the previously downloaded policy definitions, right-click on Administrative Templates and select Add/Remove Templates.
+A new window appears (Fig. 8.).

-Click Add.. button and select the ADM files, then click Close.
-Now you are able to set proper policies in order to remove current signatures in Microsoft Outlook.
-To do so, please spread the Administrative Templates and then select Microsoft Office Outlook XXXX (where the XXXX stands for the version of installed Office templates).
-Below you can find out where exactly relevant policies are located in Office 2003 and Office 2007 versions.
+- Now you are able to set policies to remove current signatures in Microsoft Outlook.
+To do so, please expand the Administrative Templates and select Microsoft Office Outlook XXXX (where XXXX stands for the version of the installed Office templates).
+In figures 9. and 10., you can see where the policies reponsible for disabling Outlook signatures are located in Office 2003 and Office 2007.

-To disable adding Outlook's signatures to messages, set the tools marked in pictures above to Enabled.
-Additionally, for Outlook 2003, check the disabling box (Disable signatures for new messages / Disable signatures for replies and forwards), as shown in Fig. 8.
+- To stop adding Outlook signatures to messages, set the options highlighted in Fig. 9. and 10. (depending on your Outlook version) to Enabled.
+Additionally for Outlook 2003, make sure that both options (Disable signatures for new messages and Disable signatures for replies and forwards - see Fig. 10.) are configured as shown in Fig. 11.

-All users have to log out and then log in to apply the changes.
-Moreover, you can manually force policy update by running gpupdate /force.
-Please also keep in mind, that these changes will not take effect immediately, time of this process is depends on your specific environment configuration.
+- All users have to log out and then log in for the changes to be applied.
+Moreover, you can manually force the policy update by running gpupdate /force.